 During this difficult time and with everyone working so hard, we know that our staff need more support now than ever.
-That's why we have compiled the below lists of all the new local discounts to help ease the financial pressures, and all of the support available to help cope with the added stress.
+That's why we have compiled the below lists of all the resources and support available to help staff cope with the added stress and pressures.

 BSUH HELP Service

-It is normal to feel worried, stressed, anxious and fearful when we hear of the coronavirus spreading and the loss of lives.
-Donna Butler, Lead psychotherapist for the BSUH HELP Service has put together some useful tips to help us cope.
-You can find these here.
+It is normal to feel worried, stressed, anxious and fearful when we hear of the Coronavirus spreading and the loss of lives.

 Find out more about the BSUH HELP service on info-net here.